mqzabin/ftmath/README.md

-## WIP: This repository is a work in progress.

 # fuzzdecimal - Fuzzy tests for arbitrary precision decimals

 Go 1.18 introduced [fuzzy testing](https://go.dev/doc/security/fuzz/), a way to test your code with "random" inputs.
 This is a great way to find bugs in your code.